Silverwolf90/game-of-life/README.md

 ## Function Composition

-`lodash` provides a called (`flow`)[https://lodash.com/docs#flow] which does left-to-right function composition.
+`lodash` provides a function called `flow` ([documentation](https://lodash.com/docs#flow) which does left-to-right function composition.
 I find it to be tremendously useful, however, a downside is the input to the composed function is not declared anywhere:

 ```javascript